 - Passive SSL Fingerprinting.

-- Navigate to Basic > Services >Advanced Configuration and set the Enable Client Fingerprinting to Yes.
+- On the Client Fingerprint window, set Enable Client Fingerprinting to Yes.

-- Navigate to Advanced > System Configuration >Advanced module and set the Enable Client Fingerprinting to Yes.
+- Go to the ADVANCED > System Configuration page, Advanced section, and set Enable Client Fingerprinting to Yes under Security Management.

 Viewing Client Fingerprints

-Once you enable client fingerprinting, the client fingerprints are displayed on the BASIC > Web Firewall Logs page and BASIC >Access Logs page.
+After you enable client fingerprinting, the client fingerprints are displayed on the BASIC > Web Firewall Logs page and the BASIC >Access Logs page.